lisushka/cyborgs/transcript.md

 IAN: -but they actually come with a completely different set of risks that you won't necessarily think of.

 DAWN: Yeah.
 And that's sort of my whole thing is you can never partic- you can never entirely mitigate those risks, but the aim is to be more informed about what the risks actually are; and to understand okay, if you're doing this, what are you doing to yourself, and understanding what the failure states might look like and what they mean.
-Because then at least if you do end up with that fail deadly safety sort of scenario you're prepared for it rather than just going into something which is you know you think this is great and you've sorted yourself out and then it just blows up.
+Because then at least if you do end up with that fail-deadly safety sort of scenario, you're prepared for it, rather than just going into something which is- you know, you think this is great and you've sorted yourself out, and then it just blows up.

-IAN: so I suppose a question and if anybody else has any questions please put them in the discord chat a question from me you know we we only see great change in cyber when something really bad happens so I think the example recently is the Optus breach and the regulatory things that are coming in place with the Optus breach do you think it's going to take something like that to happen before medical because I I think the fair assumption is medical devices are not as secure as they need to be.
+IAN: So I suppose a question - and, ah, if anybody else has any questions, please put them in the Discord chat - a question from me.
+You know, we- we only see great change in cyber when something really bad happens.
+So I think the example recently is the Optus breach, and the regulatory things that are coming in place with the Optus breach.
+Do- do you think it's going to take something like that to happen before medical- because I, I think the fair assumption is medical devices are not as secure as they need to be.
+I think that's a fair st-

 DAWN: Oh yeah.

-IAN: I think that's the best I think that's a fair statement-
+IAN: I think that's a fair statement-

 DAWN: Yeah.

-IAN -I know Alex talks about it last time.
+IAN -I know Alex talked about it last time.

 DAWN: Yeah.

-IAN: Is there a way that we can get medical device uh manufacturers to make that change without having to go down that path of major incident major issues first?
+IAN: Is there a way that we can get medical device, ah, manufacturers to make that change without having to go down that path of major incident, major issues first?

-DAWN: [exhales] I mean at that point you've really got to do it in a regulatory manner like you need you need one of the drug Regulators or whomever regulates those devices in whichever country to actually step in.
-The insulin pump use case is a super interesting one because that sort of illustrates the difference in regulatory Frameworks between a lot of the countries where this stuff goes on like I mean there's a whole other story and I think I might have linked the talks where I talk about the insulin pump use case in in the um in the sources that were up and I'll stick those in the Discord immediately we're done here but the um the insulin pumps is this whole really interesting use case but you can actually see with that the regulatory framework in every country is really different and in some countries it's very much like you know we expect the device manufacturers to do this in some places in Europe it's like hey you want to hack together an open system here's some insulin pumps that can do it go for your life whereas if you're in a lot of other countries you are relying on getting in through existing security vulnerabilities so it's it's very complicated and it's probably going to take The Regulators somewhere to step up and say hey we're not approving your devices until you're doing things like proper penetration testing so do I think it's ever going to happen no well that's the thing there's there's a there's a hope right but then there's a realistic statement I guess um last question from me and it's probably relevant noting your interest also in things like Linux conf is open source and um manageable you know um what's the term I'm looking for um repairable and all those kind of Hardware the answer in this case or does that potentially introduce some issues on its own as well well I quoted in a previous presentation that I have done I quoted Lana Brindley who's a frequent contributor at LCA and is an excellent human um she did a presentation called Facebook Dynamite Uber bombs and you and the line that I took away from that is open source bad is better than closed Source bad the reason for that is open source bad means you've actually got more eyes on it yeah so the advantage of things like open source setting up devices in that manner is you can actually have other people look at it and that's going to give you a much more informed look at where your risks are when it's closed source and you know the manufacturer is not releasing the source code to anyone or when it's Hardware that's built and you don't get to see a schematic it might be that they're a super super obvious failure points that a decent engineer is going to be able to pick up if they spend enough time reverse engineering it but if that information is not public yeah okay your competitors can reverse engineer it but having that information private makes it much harder for people to actually find those risks so I'm all for open source everything around medical devices where it's possible yes you introduce risks there that people are going to find the problems so it then becomes a thing of do you think the good do you think the people who are on your side are going to find the problems better than the people who aren't no that's fantastic look thank you very much Donna that was an amazing talk and thank you thank you so much for having me from the middle of the night thank you for being here but yeah thanks very much
+DAWN: [exhales] I mean at that point you've really got to do it in a regulatory manner.
+Like, you need- you need one of the drug regulators or whomever regulates those devices in whichever country to actually step in.
+The insulin pump use case is a super interesting one, because that sort of illustrates the difference in regulatory frameworks between a lot of the countries where this stuff goes on.
+Like- I mean, there's a whole other story, and I think I might have linked the talks where I talk about the insulin pump use-case in- in the, erm, in the sources that were up, and I'll stick those in the Discord immediately we're done here - but the, erm - the insulin pumps is this whole really interesting use-case, but you can actually see with that, the regulatory framework in every country is really different, and in some countries it's very much like, you know, we expect the device manufacturers to do this.
+In some places in Europe, it's like 'hey, you want to hack together an open system?
+Here's some insulin pumps that can do it, go for your life!'
+Whereas if you're in a lot of other countries, you are relying on getting in through existing security vulnerabilities.
+So it's- it's very complicated, and it's probably going to take the regulators somewhere to step up and say 'hey, we're not approving your devices until you're doing things like proper penetration testing'.

+IAN: Mmm.
+So, ah-

+DAWN: Do I think it's ever going to happen?
+No.

+IAN: Well, that's the thing.
+There's- there's a- there's a hope, right?
+But then there's a realistic statement.

+DAWN: Yeah.

+IAN: I guess, erm, last question from me - and it's probably relevant noting your interest also in things like linux.conf.au - is open-source and, erm, manageable, you know, erm, what's the term I'm looking for?
+Erm, repairable and all those kind of hardware the answer in this case, or does that potentially introduce some issues on its own as well?

+DAWN: Well, I quoted- in a previous presentation that I have done, I quoted Lana Brindley, who's a frequent contributor at LCA and is an excellent human.
+Erm, she did a presentation called 'Facebook, Dynamite, Uber, Bombs, and You' and the line that I took away from that is 'open-source bad is better than closed-source bad'.
+The reason for that is open-source bad means you've actually got more eyes on it.

+IAN: Yeah.

+DAWN: So, the advantage of things like open-source, setting up devices in that manner is- you can actually have other people look at it, and that's going to give you a much more informed look at where your risks are.
+When it's closed-source and, you know, the manufacturer is not releasing the source code to anyone; or when it's hardware that's built and you don't get to see a schematic; it might be that there are super super obvious failure points that a decent engineer is going to be able to pick up if they spend enough time reverse-engineering it, but if that information is not public, yeah, okay, your competitors can reverse-engineer it, but having that information private makes it much harder for people to actually find those risks.
+So I'm all for open-source everything around medical devices where it's possible.
+Yes, you introduce risks there that people are going to find the problems.
+So it then becomes a thing of do you think the good- do you think the people who are on your side are going to find the problems better than the people who aren't?

+IAN: No, that's fantastic.
+Look, thank you very much, Dawn, and that was an amazing talk, and thank you, also-

+DAWN: Thank you so much for having me!

+IAN: -for joining us from the middle of the night!

+DAWN, IAN, SHANNA: [laughs]

+SHANNA: Thank you!

+IAN: -for being here, but yeah, thanks very much!